 Pack tightly into a clean, 1 qt. glass mason jar.
 Dissolve the sea salt in 3 cups cold water.
 Add additional water until veggies are covered, and weight the veggies under the liquid line.

 Ferment for 5-14 days* (to taste) on the counter, out of direct sunlight.
 When fermentation is to your liking, store in the fridge. *Fermentation will occur faster in warmer weather.

 How to Store Fermented Foods

 When your recipes have fermented to the perfect point, slow the process by storing them in the fridge.
 Be sure to label your ferments – I simply write the date on the jar with a permanent marker, which scrubs off easily later when washing the jar.
-If I am giving some away as a gift, I might opt for a cute sticker label, or these handy dissolvable labels.
+If I am giving some away as a gift, I might opt for a cute sticker label.